RyanMcNeill1977/basic_scraping/lesson1.md

 Now to truly make it usable, you'd want to clean up the header row.

+## Importing an HTML table or list using Google Sheets.

+That took quite a few steps, huh?
+Well, there's an easier way.

 ### First a little about HTML

 Underneath what you see in your web browser is a bunch of code, known as HTML (Hypertext Markup Language).
 It's outside the scope of this course to go deep into HTML (but there are ton of [tutorials](https://www.w3schools.com/html/) out there), but we do need to know a little.